 Caffeine is magnesium's enemy.

-There are a million-and-one reasons why you should cut out cola, but here’s another one: It can make you deficient in magnesium.
+There are a million-and-one benefits to cutting out soda, but here's another one: It can make you deficient in magnesium.
 The reason: Excessive caffeine makes it more difficult for the intestines to absorb magnesium.
-You can counteract that by consuming more magnesium, but at some point, you won’t be able to get enough to make up the difference.
+You can counteract that by consuming more magnesium, but at some point, you won't be able to get enough to make up the difference.

 Magnesium is important for athletes because of its heart health benefits, but it's also shown to help the body rebuild adenosine triphosphate (ATP) that's broken down during exercise.
 It also helps the body burn that energy more efficiently, lowering the amount of lactic acid that builds up post-exercise.
 Less lactic acid means less muscle soreness.
 In addition, the muscle-relaxing properties of magnesium also help soothe pain post-workout.
-Bookmark these 20 Post-Workout Recovery Recipes for smart choices in the kitchen!

 Magnesium affects many neurological processes, including parts of the brain responsible for mood levels.
-According to the National Institutes of Health, the true connection between magnesium levels and depression isn’t totally understood, but a clinical study found that proper levels of magnesium are shown to be just as effective as a popular (but unnamed) antidepressant.
+According to the National Institutes of Health, the true connection between magnesium levels and depression isn't totally understood, but a report in Magnesium in the Central Nervous System states that magnesium supplementation was as effective as the tricyclic antidepressant imipramine in treating major depression.

 Magnesium, at its very core, helps prevent inflammation in the body.
 Inflammation is shown to be a leading cause of a number of diseases, including cancer.
 Cells low in magnesium are weaker, leading them to be more susceptible to other invaders.
 A meta-analysis in Magnesium Research found that low magnesium negatively affects the permeability of cells, which has been shown to initiate carcinogenesis (or the formation of cancer).

 One of the more unknown magnesium benefits is that it's often used as a stool softener because it helps draw water into waste, making it easier to pass through.
 Also, it's effectiveness as a muscle relaxer makes it easier to, well, relax the muscles responsible for waste elimination.
-Relaxed colon muscles mean it’ll be easier to push things through and is why magnesium is part of our list about 23 Foods That Make You Poop.
+Relaxed colon muscles mean it’ll be easier to push things through.